umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/active-directory-homelab.md

 A few things worth noting from this step:

 - It also pulls in the Group Policy Management tools automatically
-- It warned me that DNS isn't installed yet — I let it install DNS at the same time instead of doing it separately
+- It warned me that DNS isn't installed yet.
+I let it install DNS at the same time instead of doing it separately
 - Installing the role itself doesn't create the domain yet, it just adds the software.
 The actual domain gets created in the next step (post-deployment configuration)
 - This role **does require a restart** later, unlike DHCP/DNS role installs which don't